github/developer.github.com/content/changes/2014-01-09-preview-the-new-deployments-api.md

 want to iterate quickly.
 To do so, we will announce any changes here (on the developer blog), but we will not provide any advance notice.

-At the end of preview period, the Deployment API will become an official component of GitHub API v3.
-At that point, the new Deployment API will be stable and suitable for production use.
+At the end of preview period, the Deployments API will become an official component of GitHub API v3.
+At that point, the new Deployments API will be stable and suitable for production use.

 We're really excited to see what people come up with.